 We are a biopharmaceutical company with a pipeline of product candidates that we discovered and expect to develop in collaboration with partners or on our own.
-In approximately seven years of operation, four product candidates discovered by us have advanced into clinical trials, two of which are currently in Phase 2.
-Further, we have six additional product candidates discovered by us in preclinical studies.
+In approximately seven years of operation, four product candidates discovered by us have advanced into clinical trials, one of which is currently in Phase 3 and one of which is currently in Phase 2.
+Further, we have seven additional product candidates discovered by us in preclinical studies.
 We are focused on the discovery, development and commercialization of small molecule medicines for unmet medical needs across a number of therapeutic areas including respiratory disease, bacterial infections, overactive bladder and gastrointestinal disorders.